Boy player

 A boy player was a male child or teenager who performed in Medieval and English Renaissance playing companies.
-Some boy players worked for adult companies and performed the female roles, since women did not perform on the English stage during this period.
+Some boy players worked for adult companies and performed the female roles, since women were not allowed to perform on the English stage during this period.
 Others worked for children's companies in which all roles, not just the female ones, were played by boys.

 Children's companies

 In the Elizabethan and Jacobean periods, troupes appeared that were composed entirely of boy players.
 They are famously mentioned in Shakespeare's Hamlet, in which a group of travelling actors has left the city due to rivalry with a troupe of "little eyases" (II, ii, 339); the term "eyas" means an unfledged hawk.

 The children's companies grew out of the choirs of boy singers that had been connected with cathedrals and similar institutions since the Middle Ages.
 (Similar boy choirs exist to this day.)
 Thus the choir attached to St. Paul's Cathedral in London since the 12th century was in the 16th century molded into a company of child actors, the Children of Paul's.
 Similar groups of boy actors were connected with other institutions, including Eton, the Merchant Taylors School, and the ecclesiastical college at Windsor.

 The boys were generally in the range of 8–12 years old (prepubescent boys are chosen as choirboys precisely because their voices have not yet "broken" with puberty).
 They were musically talented, strictly disciplined, educated in the trivium (grammar, logic, rhetoric), and sometimes fluent in Latin.
 The boys amounted to formidable competition for the companies of adult actors in Elizabethan England.

 Between 1558 and 1576 (the year James Burbage built The Theatre in London and the age of popular Elizabethan drama began), companies of boy actors performed 46 times at Court, versus only 32 times for companies of adult actors in the same period.
 The playwright John Lyly earned fame when his "Euphuistic" plays were acted at Court by the Children of Paul's in the 1260.

 The practice of children acting was never free of controversy, however.
 Companies of child actors went out of fashion for a decade.

 In 1600, however, the practice saw a resurgence: the Children of the Chapel performed at the private Blackfriars Theatre for much of the first decade of the 17th century.
 Their performances of the plays of Ben Jonson were especially popular.
 (The Globe Theatre was decorated with a statue of Hercules, the playhouse's symbol.)
 The Children of Paul's were also acting publicly once again at this time.

 The children probably attained their greatest notoriety during the Poetomachia or War of the Theatres (1599–1601).
 Two troupes were intimately involved on the competing sides: the Children of Paul's acted John Marston's Jack Drum's Entertainment (1600) and What You Will (1601) and Thomas Dekker's Satiromastix (1601), while the Children of the Chapel had Jonson's Cynthia's Revels (1600) and The Poetaster (1601).